brunnedu/dustin.github.io/README.md

 ## Achievements

 **Advanced Machine Learning Projects (2023)**
 Achieved 1st place twice and 7th place once out of over 100 teams in practical projects for the Advanced Machine Learning course at ETH Zürich.
-The course was _competitively graded_, meaning that grades were interpolated between the score required to meet the baseline passing threshold (grade 4) and the highest-performing team (grade 6).
+The course was _competitively graded_, meaning that grades were interpolated between the passing baseline score (grade 4) and the best-performing team (grade 6).

 1. **Tabular Regression**: Predicting age from brain scans — _1st place_
 2. **Timeseries Classification**: Classifying heart rhythm patterns from ECG signals — _7th place_